tamn2112/Tam-s-Banking-Program/README.md

 ## Features
-1. User Registration: Users can register by providing a unique username and a secure password.
-Passwords are hashed for security.
+1. User Registration:

+Enter a unique username and a secure password when prompted.
+Confirm your password.

-2. User Profile Creation: After registration, users can create a profile by entering their full name, age, and gender.
+2. User Profile Creation:

+Provide your full name, age, and gender as requested.
+Initial Deposit:
+Users are prompted to make an initial deposit to start using the banking features.

-3. Banking Operations: Users can perform basic banking operations, including deposit and withdrawal.
+3. Banking Operations:

+Users can choose to deposit, withdraw, or exit the program.
+Follow the on-screen instructions to perform banking operations.

 ## Usage